EcoClimLab/Operations/README.md

 ## Workflow overview
 - Scientific workflow is grouped into “projects”.
-A project is typically creation of a data set and/or an intended publication.
+A project is typically creation of a data set (which may be used in multiple publications) and/or an individual publication (which may draw upon multiple data sets).
 - Data work is separated into distinct (but often closely integrated) phases:
   - [Data creation](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/tree/master)- This phase consists of collecting, entering, and checking data.
 Data creators are responsible to correct data errors/ provide updated versions.
   - [Data analysis](https://github.com/EcoClimLab/Data_Management-Scientific_Workflow/blob/master/data_creation.MD)- This phase consists of preparing code to analyze raw data files.
 Data analysts do not change the original files – everything goes in the script.
 Ideally, all data processing is automated, such that script can generate figures and tables for publication by running a single script.